Wikidepia/InstaFix/README.md

 ## TODO

+- [ ] Find a way to cram this project to small (1C2G) VPS with sane CPU usage.
 - [ ] Find a way to get data without cookies & rate limit.
 - [ ] Bypass "Watch on Instagram" button.
 - [ ] Add multiple third-party website to download videos